O-LAP/home/quick-start.md

 # Quick Start

+O-LAP follows a decentralized way of running things.
+The designs are logic written by the designer in Javascript which is displayed to the user by fetching the code from the designer's repository and running it in the user's browser.
+The designs and data themselves are maintained by each Github repository holder (and Github of course).
+Anyone can make a design by cloning the `starter_project` repository, and modifying it to make their own design.
+Once the design is ready to be published, it can submit the link to your repository to the O-LAP app as a pull request.
+Community admins moderate this and once accepted, the link to the design repo is added to the O-LAP gallery.
+When someone visits the gallery all submitted designs are displayed.
+When anyone opens the design, the framework directly fetches your design from the last commit on the master branch of the design's repository.
+We don't try to curate what/how your design looks or works like.
+However if we run into issues with unwanted content or abusing the platform we may have to change this.

 Get the starter project by cloning `https://github.com/O-LAP/starter_project.git`.
 The template project contains all files necessary to get going.
 Once you clone the repository you will get the contents as follows: